agustinadinamarca/mat-r-Corona-App/README.md

 # mat-r-Corona-App
-Data and code of Corona App, an application that I developed with mat|r script.
+Data and code of Corona App, a mobile application that I developed with mat|r script.